IRFM/thermavip/README.md

 ![Thermavip](docs/images/thermavip.png)

-Thermavip is based on a [versatile software architecture](docs/architecture.md) composed of a C++  **S**oftware **D**evelopment  **K**it (SDK) and a plugin mechanism.
+Thermavip is based on a [versatile software architecture](docs/architecture.md) composed of a C++  **S**oftware **D**evelopment  **K**it (SDK) and a plugin mechanism based on [Qt](https://www.qt.io/) only.
-The SDK itself is based on [Qt](https://www.qt.io) only, a powerfull and open source library for generic programming and Graphical User Interface.
 Currently, the SDK is composed of 6 libraries:

+-	Generic libraries that can be used outside *Thermavip* application, like any third party library:

 	-	[Logging](docs/logging.md): logging to file/console/GUI tools
--	[DataType](docs/datatypes.md): base data types manipulated by Thermavip (N-D arrays, vector of points, scene models...)
+	-	[DataType](docs/datatype.md): base data types manipulated by Thermavip (N-D arrays, vector of points, scene models...)
+	-	[Core](docs/core.md): asynchronous agents library based on dataflow, archiving, plugin mechanism
 	-	[Plotting](docs/plotting.md): high performance plotting library for offline/firm real-time display of multi-sensor data
--	[Core](docs/core.md): asynchronous agents library based on dataflow, archiving, plugin mechanism
+-	Libraries strongly connected to *Thermavip* application:
 	-	[Gui](docs/gui.md): base graphical components (main window, players...)
 	-	[Annotation](docs/annotation.md): graphical components used to annotate IR videos, upload annotations to JSON files or to a MySQL/SQLite DB, query and display annotations from a DB.

-**These libraries can also be used outside of Thermavip application, like any third party library.**

-The basic Thermavip application, without plugins, provides at least the necessary features dedicated to video annotation.
+The basic *Thermavip* application, without plugins, provides at least the necessary features dedicated to video annotation.
-Note that this requires to build Thermavip with the [librir](https://github.com/IRFM/librir) library (see [build](docs/compilation.md) notes).
+Note that this requires to build *Thermavip* with the [librir](https://github.com/IRFM/librir) library (see [build](docs/compilation.md) notes).

 ## Prerequisites

-To compile and run Thermavip, you need a valid Qt installation (starting version 5.9).
+To compile and run *Thermavip*, you need a valid Qt installation (starting version 5.9).
 Qt needs to be compiled with the desktop opengl option, and with mysql support if you wish to use the [Annotation](docs/annotation.md) library with a MySQL database.

 You can download Qt source code from this [website](https://download.qt.io/archive/qt/).

-Note that Thermavip will compile and run on almost any platform supporting Qt, including Windows and all Linux distributions.
+Note that *Thermavip* will compile and run on almost any platform supporting Qt, including Windows and all Linux distributions.

 Default plugins shipped within the git reprository rely on the [HDF5](https://www.hdfgroup.org/solutions/hdf5/), [CPython](https://github.com/python/cpython) and [Ffmpeg](https://ffmpeg.org/) libraries, and are NOT compiled by default.

 ## Compilation

-Thermavip compilation relies on cmake.
+*Thermavip* compilation relies on cmake.
 See this [page](docs/compilation.md) for more details.

 ## Authors